Ukraine warns of 'nuclear terrorism' after strike near plant

 “Just recently, the Russian armed forces have delivered a couple of impactful strikes,” he said, referring to attacks last week. ”Let’s consider those as warning strikes.”

-As well as infrastructure, Russian forces are also pounding other sites.
-The latest shelling killed at least eight civilians and wounded 22 others, Ukraine’s presidential office said Monday.
+As well as infrastructure, Russian forces are pounding other sites.
+The latest shelling killed at least eight civilians and wounded 22, Ukraine’s presidential office said Monday.

-The governor of the northeastern Kharkiv region, now largely back in Ukrainian hands, said Russian shelling killed four medical workers who were trying to evacuate patients from a psychiatric hospital, and wounded two patients.
+The governor of the northeastern Kharkiv region, now largely back in Ukrainian hands, said Russian shelling killed four medical workers trying to evacuate patients from a psychiatric hospital, and wounded two patients.

 The mayor of the Russian-occupied eastern city of Donetsk said shelling killed 13 civilians there.

-Patricia Lewis, the international security research director at the Chatham House think-tank in London, said the previous attacks at the Zaporizhzhia plant and Monday’s strike pointed to a pattern of Russian military planners attempting to take Ukrainian nuclear plants offline before winter by targeting power supplies that keep them functioning safely.
+Patricia Lewis, the international security research director at the Chatham House think-tank in London, said the previous attacks at the Zaporizhzhia plant and Monday’s strike indicated that Russian military planners were attempting to knock Ukrainian nuclear plants offline before winter by targeting power supplies that keep them functioning safely.

 “It’s a very, very dangerous and illegal act to be targeting a nuclear station,” Lewis said in an interview.
 “Only the generals will know the intent, but there’s clearly a pattern.”